sdmx-twg/vtl/v2.1/docs/reference_manual/operators/General Purpose Operators/User-defined operator call/content.rst

 -----------------------------
 Additional Constraints
 -----------------------------
-operatorName must refer to an operator created with the define operator statement.
+· *operatorName* must refer to an operator created with the **define operator** statement.

-The type of each argument value must be compliant with the type of the corresponding parameter of the user defined operator (the correspondence is in the positional order).
+· The type of each argument value must be compliant with the type of the corresponding parameter of the user defined operator (the correspondence is in the positional order).

 --------